Visiting the Hospital

 our visitation policy.

-Jupiter Medical Center has implemented “no visitor” policy,
+Jupiter Medical Center has implemented a “no visitor” policy,

 with the following exceptions: